-3. Monitoring against lists of names
+2. Monitoring against lists of names

-- 22. The cover intermediary bank in a cross-border cover payment would be required by its national law to screen the originator and beneficiary names against the lists of individuals and entities whose assets must be blocked, rejected or frozen, as applicable in its jurisdiction.
-Such controls cannot be risk-based. - 23.
+- 26. Unlike intermediaries in sequential payment chains that already have this information, access to originator and beneficiary information will be a new development for cover intermediary banks.
+Once the technical change will have been implemented, the cover intermediary bank in a cross-border cover payment would, in order to secure compliance with its national law, screen the originator and beneficiary names against the lists of individuals and entities whose assets must be blocked, rejected or frozen, as applicable in its jurisdiction.
+The requirement to block, reject or freeze cannot be risk-based.15 - 27.
 Some cover intermediary banks could be in a situation where screening the originator and beneficiary names against the lists of individuals and entities whose assets must be blocked, rejected or frozen, would duplicate screening conducted by the originator bank.
-This might, for example, be the case where: - the list applicable to banks is the same in the different jurisdictions involved in the wire transfer. - the originator and cover intermediary banks belong to the same corporate group, and all group entities use for their screening a unified list defined by head office, in accordance with the Basel Committee's Consolidated KYC risk management, and this list includes names applicable to all the banking group's locations.
-In this case, the originator's bank should consider, identify, assess and mitigate its legal and compliance risk according to applicable obligations. - the originator bank voluntarily screens, in the case of outgoing cross-border transfers, originators and beneficiaries names against lists applicable in the jurisdiction of the cover intermediary bank, 14 and does not proceed with transfers if one counterparty is listed in the latter jurisdiction.
+This might, for example, be the case where: - the list applicable to banks is the same in the different jurisdictions involved in the wire transfer. - the originator and cover intermediary banks belong to the same corporate group, and all group entities use for their screening a unified list defined by head office, in accordance with the Basel Committee's Consolidated KYC risk management, 16 and this list includes names applicable to all the banking group's locations.
+17 - the originator bank voluntarily screens, in the case of outgoing cross-border transfers, originators and beneficiaries names against lists applicable in the jurisdiction of the cover intermediary bank, 18 and only proceeds with transfers if no counterparty is listed in the latter jurisdiction.
 The objective of the originator bank could be for instance to avoid the legal difficulties that could arise where individuals or entities that were not targeted in the originator's or beneficiary's jurisdiction were listed in the intermediary's jurisdiction, and the funds were frozen in the latter.
-In this case, the originator's bank should consider, identify, assess and mitigate its legal and compliance risk according to applicable legal and contractual obligations. - 24.
+17 - 28.
 A cover intermediary bank confronted with this or a similar situation may wish to consider relying on its respondent to conduct the required screening.
-In jurisdictions that allow this kind of reliance, a cover intermediary bank inclined to pursue this option should do so with the understanding that it remains responsible for compliance with domestic law even though it has outsourced a screening function.
-The intermediary's enhanced due diligence described in FATF Recommendation 7 and paragraph 50 of the paper Customer due diligence for banks provide useful guidance on steps the cover intermediary bank should consider in determining whether it is appropriate to rely on a respondent for screening.
-In
+In jurisdictions that allow this kind of reliance, a cover intermediary bank inclined to pursue this option should do so with the understanding that it remains responsible for compliance with domestic law even